 What we love about Chiang Mai

 The cost of living in Chiang Mai is another winner for those looking for a cheaper retirement destination.
-Housing, food, internet and electricity are all cheap compared to many western countries.
+Housing, food, internet and electricity are all cheap compared to many Western countries.

 Living in this exotic location is thrilling, I love Chiang Mai’s unique differences.
 Simple things such as riding through the back streets in a local bus called a Songthaew can often take my breath away.